Eliav2/react-xarrows/README.md

 Draw arrows between components in React!

+This library is all about customizable and relaible arrows(or lines) between DOM elements in React.

-I've noticed react was missing a good and relaible arrows component in npm - so i've decided to create one of my own and share it. this component will rerender and will update the anchors position whenever needed(not like other similar npm libraries) - the Xarrow also works inside scrollable windows and working no matter where placed in the DOM relative to his anchors.
+I've needed such a components in one of my projects - and found out(surprisingly enough) that there is no such(good) lib, so I've decided to create one from scrate, and share it.

+this component will rerender and will update the anchors position whenever needed(not like other similar npm libraries) - the Xarrow also works inside scrollable windows and working no matter where placed in the DOM relative to his anchors.

+now (since v1.1.4) i can say, after a lot of tests and improvements- the arrows should work and act naturally under any normal circumstances(but don't try put some negative curveness ha?).

 found a problem? not a problem! post a new issue([here](https://github.com/Eliav2/react-xarrows/issues)) and i will do my best to fix it.